Key Takeaways

 4. Use lists and “how to” in your headlines

 List posts and how-to posts work well.
-They capture the attention of your readers.
+They capture your readers’ attention.
 These posts also keep your readers on track and focused.

 List blog posts